Chi-Square Test

 In this tutorial titled ‘The Complete Guide to Chi-square test’, you explored the concept of Chi-square distribution and how to find the related values.
 You also take a look at how the critical value and chi-square value is related to each other.

-If you want to gain more insight and get a work-ready understanding in statistical concepts and learn how to use them to get into a career in Data Analytics, our Post Graduate Program in Data Analytics in partnership with Purdue University should be your next stop.
-A comprehensive program with training from top practitioners and in collaboration with IBM, this will be all that you need to kickstart your career in the field.
+If you want to gain more insight, get a work-ready understanding of statistical concepts, and learn how to use them to get into a career in Data Analytics, our Post Graduate Program in Data Analytics in partnership with Purdue University should be your next stop.
+A comprehensive program with training from top practitioners and in collaboration with IBM will be all you need to kickstart your career in the field.
+Get started today!

 FAQs